saharansameer/dropion/README.md

 - **Starred Items:** Mark important files or folders as starred for quick access.
 - **Trash System:** Move files or folders to trash and restore or permanently delete them.
 - **Shareable Links:** Generate direct links to share your uploaded files.
-- **Responsive UI:** Clean and accessible interface built with Tailwind CSS.

 ---